Abbakka Chowta: Battles against the Portuguese

 The Portuguese, clearly upset by Abbakka's tactics, demanded that she pay them tribute but Abbakka refused to yield.
 In 1555, the Portuguese sent Admiral Dom Álvaro da Silveira to fight her after she refused to pay them tribute.
 In the battle that followed, Rani Abbakka once again managed to hold her own and repulsed the attack successfully.

 In 1557, the Portuguese plundered Mangalore and laid waste to it.
 In 1568, they turned their attention to Ullal but Abbakka Rani resisted them yet again.
 João Peixoto, a Portuguese general and a fleet of soldiers were sent by the Portuguese Viceroy António Noronha.
 They managed to capture the city of Ullal and also entered the royal court.
 Abbakka Rani, however, escaped and took refuge in a mosque.
 The same night, she gathered around 200 of her soldiers and mounted an attack on the Portuguese.
 In the battle that ensued, General Peixoto was killed, seventy Portuguese soldiers were taken prisoners and many of the Portuguese retreated.
 In further attacks, Abbakka Rani and her supporters killed Admiral Mascarenhas and forced the Portuguese to vacate the Mangalore fort.

 The Portuguese captured Mangalore fort again and Kundapur (Basrur).
 Despite these gains, Abbakka Rani continued to remain a source of threat.
 With the help of the queen's estranged husband, they mounted attacks on Ullal.
 Furious battles followed, but Abbakka Rani held her own.
 In 1570, she formed an alliance with the Bijapur Sultan of Ahmed Nagar and the Zamorin of Calicut, who were also opposing the Portuguese.
 Kutty Pokar Markar, the Zamorin's general fought on behalf of Abbakka and destroyed the Portuguese fort at Mangalore, but was killed by the Portuguese on his return.
 Following these losses and her husband's treachery, Abbakka lost the war, was arrested, and went to jail.
 However, even in prison, she revolted and died fighting.

 Folklore and legend

 According to traditional accounts, she was an immensely popular queen and this is also attested by the fact that she is even today a part of folklore.
-The queen's story has been retold from generation to generation through folk songs and Yakshagana, a popular folk theatre in Coastal Karnataka.
-In Daiva Kola, a local ritual dance, the persona in trance recounts the great deeds of Abbakka Mahadevi.
+The queen's story has been retold from generation to generation through folk songs and Yakshagana, a popular folk theatre in Tulu Nadu.
+In Buta Kola, Tuluva Animism, the persona in trance recounts the great deeds of Abbakka Chowta.
 Abbakka is portrayed as dark and good looking, always dressed in simple clothes like a commoner.
-She is portrayed as a caring queen who worked late into the night dispensing justice.
-Legends also claim that Abbakka was the last known person to have used the Agnivana (fire-arrow) in her fight against the Portuguese.
+She is portrayed as a caring Queen who worked late into the night dispensing justice.
+Legends also claim that Abbakka was the last known person to have used the fire-arrow in her fight against the Portuguese.
 Some accounts also claim that she had two equally valiant daughters who fought alongside her in her wars against the Portuguese.